 Every year thousands of people in the U.S. needlessly become ill or die from carbon monoxide (CO) poisoning.
 Prevention is possible and is the key to avoiding carbon monoxide hazards in the home.
 However, without full CO safety and combustion diagnostics, there is no way of knowing whether a system is safe or efficient.

-National Comfort Institute (NCI) is offering a three-day carbon monoxide safety and combustion training, that will give HVAC contractors the technical knowledge they need to prevent these CO hazards, improve HVAC system performance, and increase profitability.
+National Comfort Institute (NCI) is offering a three-day carbon monoxide safety and combustion training, that will give HVAC contractors the technical knowledge they need to prevent these CO hazards, and improve HVAC system performance.
 The next class in the Cleveland area will be held March 18-20.

 Widely Used Methods